manimovassagh/file-upload-express/README.md

 docker rmi file-upload-spring file-upload-ts
 ```

+## 🐞 Known Issues

+- No support for file versioning.
+- No authentication/authorization implemented.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](https://opensource.org/licenses/MIT) file for details.